xavierchia/xavierchia.github.io/_posts/2020-07-21-basic-variables.md

 for each muscle group into two or three workout sessions per week since a too low intensity due to tiredness can be avoided this way.
-And this is indeed what the studies that have been carried out so far tell us[^55].
+And this is indeed what the studies that have been carried out so far tell us.
 However, the effect is quite small.
-Therefore, the training frequency should primarily be determined by personal preferences[^56].
+Therefore, the training frequency should primarily be determined by personal preferences.

 I personally find it much easier to carry out 18 hard chest sets per week if the volume is split into two sessions á 9 sets.
 But, for